Guiorgy/cpp-lru-cache/README.md

 An LRU (Least Recently Used) cache for C++ 17 based on hashmap and a packed linkedlist based on vector.
 The library is header only, a simple test and example are included.

-> ⚠️ *For a simpler implementation that only includes standard STL containers and very little of its own logics (and probably more reliable) see the stl-only branch.*
+> ⚠️ *For a simpler implementation that only includes standard STD containers and very little of its own logics (and probably more reliable) see the std-only branch.*

 ### Example